 - All other coverages: Not included

-Coverage options: Comparing motorcycle insurance policies and benefits
+Coverage options: comparing motorcycle insurance policies and benefits

 The insurers we evaluated all offer coverage sufficient to meet the legal minimum for insurance in Michigan.
 But the variety and usefulness of an insurer's extra coverages can set it apart.
 This includes things like OEM parts coverage and rental reimbursement.
-Here's how the coverage options of our top choices stack up.

-Customer service: Evaluating insurer quality in service and claims
+Customer service: evaluating insurer quality in service and claims

 Michigan motorcycle insurance: Costs by city

-In addition to an overall statewide average, we also determined the average cost of insurance on a per-city basis for major locations in Detroit.
+In addition to an overall statewide average, we also determined the average cost of insurance on a per-city basis for major locations in Michigan.
 Use the table below to see how your motorcycle rates compare to those of your neighbors.

 If you'd like to see how motorcycle insurance rates in Michigan compare to prices nationwide, take a look at ValuePenguin's nationwide study of the cost of motorcycle insurance.